sniggle/joomla-bootstrap4-template/README.md

 Alternatively you can also just download the "bootstrap" folder of the repository, zip it and install it in your site to get the latest commits.

 ## Let us improve this Bootstrap 4 template
-We are happy for any kind of feedback.
-Did we miss a joomla component, module or layout?
+We are happy for any kind of feedback:
+* Did we miss a joomla component, module or layout?
-You can either just let us know, or create your own override in the template folder.
-If you want, feel free to share it with us. :-)
+* Do you have improvement ideas in the existing overrides?
+Just create an issue here on github and let us know! :-)

+### Created your own version of the Joomla!
+Bootstrap 4 template
+The template is very close the Joomla!
+3 standard and Bootstrap 4 standard behavior.
+You can also use it as a starting point for your own Bootstrap 4 template.
+Just use the existing overrides and change your index.php according to your design ideas. :-)

 ## License of this Joomla! template
 The template is based on a famous Joomla!
 3 template called Protostar.